LucasDelfino92/morrowindsharp/internallogic.md

 ## NOTES

 **true corprus.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **MW_Inconsistencies.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **Dubdilla Location Fix.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **HealersEdit.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **Talos Cult Revised.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **Talos Cult Revised - G93's Version** should not be used alongisde [**The Talos Cult Conspiracy**](https://www.nexusmods.com/morrowind/mods/47576).